akuity/helm-charts/charts/argo-rollouts/README.md

 ## Additional Information

-This is a **community maintained** chart.
 This chart installs [argo-rollouts](https://argoproj.github.io/argo-rollouts/), progressive delivery for Kubernetes.

 The default installation is intended to be similar to the provided Argo Rollouts [releases](https://github.com/argoproj/argo-rollouts/releases).